- Development of Collections and Library Spaces at Partner Provider Teaching Sites Guidelines

 |Accepted version||The author-created version that incorporates referee comments and is the accepted for publication version.|

-1. Items representing the available research and scholarly output of the University will be located in the Federation University Australia Research Repository (FEDUNI ResearchOnline):
+1. Items representing the available research and scholarly output of the University will be located in the Federation University Australia Research Publications Repository (FedUni ResearchOnline):

-- submitted versions of reserach literature, conference contributions and papers;
+- submitted versions of research literature, conference contributions and papers;

-- scholarly research/articles in the form of videos, art works etc.
+(c) scholarly research in the form of videos, slides of art works etc.

-Material intended for commercialisation or individual royalty payment or revenue for the author or the University material containing confidential information will not be included in the repository.
+Material intended for commercialisation or individual royalty payment or revenue for the author or Federation University Australia material containing confidential information will not be included in the repository.

 2. Items may only be deposited where at least one author has a formal association with the University.
-This includes, but is not limited to, academic staff, postgraduate students, researchers, research or teaching affiliates.
-All material submitted, therefore, must have a relationship with the University.
+This includes, but is not limited to, academic staff, postgraduate students, researchers, and research or teaching affiliates.

 - the author must hold the copyright; or